Seattle Boating Accident Lawyers

 - Getting caught in lines: There are a lot of lines (ropes) on a boat, particularly sailboats, and they are another common cause of injury.
 People can get their hands, fingers, or other limbs caught in a line, resulting in rope burns, fractures, cuts, lacerations, and even amputations.
 These accidents are often the result of a line being fastened improperly or incorrectly released under tension.

-- Drowning: Drowning or near-drowning accidents happen all too easily on a boat.
+- Drowning: Drowning or near-drowning accidents can happen all too easily on a boat.
 People can get knocked overboard, or a boat can capsize or sink.
-It’s very important that all people on a boat wear a lifejacket at all times.
+All people on a boat should wear lifejackets at all times.

 Boat accidents often occur due to someone else’s negligence.
 Boat operators need to meet certain requirements to obtain a boat license and if they haven’t, that could make them guilty of negligence.
 If a part of the boat or the boat itself was defective, the boat or part’s manufacturer can also be held liable for any injuries the defect caused.

 Contact an Attorney Today

 If you or a loved one has been injured in a boating accident, contact a Seattle personal injury lawyer at Hardwick & Pendergast, P.S., toll-free at (888) 228-3860.
 We know Washington State’s laws on boating, and we’ll fight to ensure you get the compensation you and your family deserve.

 - Can Cruise Ships Be Held Responsible for Passenger Injuries?

 - Who May Be Liable for Drowning Accidents in Seattle?